FyodoRaev/Teaching-ML/explanation1.md

 features are better than those that are handcrafted!
 As with many disruptive technologies, this fact has led to a change in perspective.

 ![Figure 1.1](https://cdn.discordapp.com/attachments/982311712017481746/985150448413593610/unknown.png)
- On the left side of figure 1.1, we see a practitioner busy defining engineering features and feeding them to a learning algorithm; the results on the task will be as good as the features the practitioner engineers.
-On the right, with deep learning, the raw data is fed to an algorithm that extracts hierarchical features automatically, guided by the optimization of its own performance on the task; the results will be as good as the ability of the practitioner to drive the algorithm toward its goal.
+ On the right side of figure 1.1, we see a practitioner busy defining engineering features and feeding them to a learning algorithm; the results on the task will be as good as the features the practitioner engineers.
+On the left, with deep learning, the raw data is fed to an algorithm that extracts hierarchical features automatically, guided by the optimization of its own performance on the task; the results will be as good as the ability of the practitioner to drive the algorithm toward its goal.